Welcome to Gurla Mandata

 - This place is besieged by ferocious and violent winds.

-- The normal best way to reach the summit is via the narrow South – East Ridge.
-Furthermore, it precedes the South Summits 28710 ft.
-From here the way is easy to reach at the summit of the Everest 29028 ft.
-Moreover, late Sir Edmund Hillary and Tenzing Norge Sherpa used this route in 1953.
+- Finally, the normal best way to reach the summit is via the narrow South – East Ridge and it precedes the South Summits 28710 ft.
+From here the way is easy to reach at the summit of the Everest 29028 ft; and late Sir Edmund Hillary and l Tenzing Norge Sherpa used this route in 1953.,

 1. Never trek alone.
 So, hire a guide if you can’t find companion.

-2. So, choose trekking companies/guides with eco friendly concepts.
+2. Choose trekking companies/guides with eco friendly concepts.

-5. Furthermore, watch where you are walking.
-Also, don’t step backward blindly while taking photo.
+5. Watch when you are walking.
+And don’t step backward blindly while taking photo.

-Trip cost will vary depending on the group size, duration of days and services required.
-Please contact us via our email: firstname.lastname@example.org with your Details to obtain a Quote.
+In addition, trip cost will vary depending on the group size, duration of days and services required.
+Therefore, please contact us via our email: email@example.com with your Details to obtain a Quote.